compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 1. Drag and drop a document you want to pin on your corkboard.
 1. Pin your document.

-### Add favorites documents
+### Add documents to your selection

-Favorites are useful to share all the important documents you have been working on during a face-to-face presentation or a meeting.
+Documents marked as selected are useful to share all the important documents you have been working on during face-to-face presentations or meetings.

-To add an item to your favorites:
+To add an item to your selection:
 1. Tap on the action button of the item (the item must be in the workspace).
-1. Tap on `Add to favorites`.
+1. Tap on `Add to selection`.

-All your favorites can be retrieved from the dock area.
+All the items belonging to your selection can be retrieved from the dock area.

 1. Tap on the main button menu.
-1. Tap on `Favorites` at the bottom of the menu.
+1. Tap on `Selection` at the bottom of the menu.

-Your favorites are now on the dock.
+Your selection appears on the dock.

-### Remove favorites documents
+### Remove documents from your selection

-To remove a favorite from the favorites, you have two options.
+To remove a document from the selection, you have two options.

 #### Using the item action menu

-1. Tap on the item in the favorites to open it.
+1. (Optional if the item is already in the workspace) Tap on the item in the selection to open it.
 1. Tap on the actions button of the item (bottom right corner).
-1. Tap on `Remove from favorites`.
+1. Tap on `Remove from selection`.

 #### Using swipe gestures